USING IRONXL

 ws("A2").Value = "World"

-'save the file as .json
+' Save the file as .xml

 wb.SaveAsXml("sample.xml")

-Console.WriteLine("successfully created.")
+Console.WriteLine("Successfully created.")

 Console.ReadKey()